Tool · Payout Timing

 Talk to a specialist →

-Why are slow payouts a cost?
-Aren't they just timing?
+Why are slow payment payouts a working-capital cost, not just a timing issue?

 Money in transit is money you can't deploy.
 If your business funds inventory, payroll, ads or growth from incoming receipts, every day a payout is delayed is a day you're either borrowing against that capital or sitting on idle cash you can't use.
 The calculator multiplies your in-transit balance by your cost of capital to express the timing gap in real annual dollars.